christwopointoh/collectivo/README.md

 To run and test the app with docker:

+- To build the micro-frontend components, run: `yarn build`
 - To build a development server, run: `docker compose build`
 - To run a development server:
     - If you want to develop just the backend, run: `docker compose up -d`
-    - If you also want to develop the frontend, run `docker compose up -d collectivo db` and follow the instructions at [collectivo-ux](https://github.com/MILA-Wien/collectivo-ux/) to set up a development server for the frontend.
+    - If you also want to develop the frontend, run `docker compose up -d collectivo db keycloak` and follow the instructions at [collectivo-ux](https://github.com/MILA-Wien/collectivo-ux/) to set up a development server for the frontend.
 - To perform tests and linting, run: `docker compose run --rm collectivo sh -c "python manage.py test && flake8"`

 ## Documentation